-After surgery, your child will be taken to the recovery room where a nurse will monitor your child.
+After surgery, you or your child will be taken to the recovery room where a nurse will monitor you or your child.
 You will probably be invited into the recovery room as your child becomes aware of their surroundings and starts looking for you.
-Your child may be able to go home the same day of the surgery once they have fully recovered from the anesthetic.
-This usually takes one to two hours.
+You, or your child, may be able to go home the same day of the surgery once you, or they, have fully recovered from the anesthetic.
+This usually takes four hours.
+You will need a friend or family member to pick you up from the surgical facility to take you home.